 What is Exemption Planning | Protecting Assets Prior to Filing Bankruptcy

-You have $5,000 in your bank account but have insurmountable credit card debts and a pending foreclosure.
-You have to file bankruptcy and you know you can spend the $5,000 on some expensive bottles of wine or whiskey and go out with a bang.
-Or you could take it to the casino and take one last ditch effort to save your economic situation.
-But what if there was a more meaningful and reasonable way to preserve these funds in a way that would benefit you in the long term without having to essentially see them wasted?
+There are meaningful and reasonable way to preserve non-exempt funds in a way that would benefit you in the long term without having to essentially see them wasted.
 This is exemption planning, an allowable way of protecting assets prior to filing bankruptcy.

 Exemption planning is the conversion of nonexempt assets (such as cash) into exempt assets to preserve such values for the benefit of the debtor prior to filing bankruptcy.
 It is commonly known as a form of asset protection outside the bankruptcy context.
 It is permissible means for insolvent debtors to utilize funds in a meaningful way that would otherwise have to be spent down or lost to creditors of the estate upon filing.
 While it is permissible, it must be navigated carefully with experienced counsel to avoid objections to discharge or claims of a fraudulent transfer by the bankruptcy trustee.